-Issue 1: The Content of Procedural Fairness owed to persons appearing before the Commission makers act fairly in coming to decisions that affect the rights, privileges or interests of an individual.
+Issue 1: The Content of Procedural Fairness owed to persons appearing before the Commission

-[39] Procedural fairness is a basic tenant of our legal system.
-It requires that public decision-
+[37] Procedural fairness is a basic tenant of our legal system.
+It requires that public decision-makers act fairly in coming to decisions that affect the rights, privileges or interests of an individual.
 There is no exception of the application of this principle for commissions of inquiry.
-As stated by

-Justice Cory in Canada (Attorney General) v.
-Canada (Commission of Inquiry on the Blood investigates the cause of tragedy and makes recommendations for change can help to prevent a recurrence of such tragedies in the future, and to restore public confidence in the industry or process being reviewed.
+As stated by Justice Cory in Canada (Attorney General) v.
+Canada (Commission of Inquiry on the Blood System), [1997] 3 S.C.R.
+440, at paras.
+30-31 [hereinafter Krever]:

+Undoubtedly, the ability of an inquiry to investigate, educate and inform Canadians benefits our society.
+A public inquiry before an impartial and independent commissioner which investigates the cause of tragedy and makes recommendations for change can help to prevent a recurrence of such tragedies in the future, and to restore public confidence in the industry or process being reviewed.